-The collective price of the above attractions comes out to be $194.95, which is about double the cost of the pass itself.
-This means that you’ll be paying $98.95 less to visit the listed attractions.
+The collective price of the above attractions comes out to be $217.90, which is more than double the price of the pass itself.
+This means that you'll be paying $111.90 less to visit the listed attractions.
 With these savings, you could go shopping, buy a few nice dinners or put the money toward a nicer hotel room.
-If purchasing a youth pass, you’ll find that the savings are even better.
+If purchasing a youth pass, you'll find that the savings are even larger.

 You'll also find the pass to be a great time saver.
 With the pass, visitors are allowed to bypass long lines and walk straight to the front.
 Depending on the time of year and day of week, this can save a massive amount of time, allowing you to enjoy more during your day.